 I am unhappy with the way the council has handled my concerns about taxi or private hire vehicle licensing.
 Can the Ombudsman help me?

-We can also investigate complaints about the way a council has dealt with issues such as fare increases and licence fees, or about delays in handling licence applications.
+We can investigate complaints about the way a council has dealt with issues such as fare increases and licence fees, or about delays in handling licence applications.

 However, if you are complaining about the decision to refuse a licence, the imposition of a condition or the revocation of a licence, you have a right of appeal to a magistrates’ court which we would normally expect you to use.